Tips, Tricks, and Techniques for Removing Paint from Wood

 Citristrip Paint & Varnish Stripping Gel

-• CITRISTRIP Safer Paint & Varnish Stripping Gel is easy to use.
+• Paint & Varnish Stripping Gel

 Word of caution